 Now that I’ve given you the gist of the article, read on as I explain the article in more detail:

 What causes a rabbit’s heart to beat fast?

 Here are the most common reasons that cause a rabbit’s heartbeat to increase:

-Instead, rabbits would likely just sit still and hide away to the back of their cage.
-In order to know if your rabbit’s heart rate is increased due to pain, you cal look for additional signs that your rabbit is in pain like:
+Instead, rabbits would likely just sit still and hide away at the back of their cage.
+In order to know if your rabbit’s heart rate is increased due to pain, you can look for additional signs that your rabbit is in pain, like:

 - Hunched posture